Idmission-LLC/LivenessSdk2.0SampleDemo/README.md

     - `IDentityMediumSDK.xcframework`
     - `IDCaptureMedium.xcframework`
     - `SelfieCaptureMedium.xcframework`
     - `IDentityMediumModels.xcframework` (Optional) : If developer wanto to use SDK without models they can skip this framework.
     - `SignatureCaptureMedium.xcframework` (Optional) : If developer required this feature they can use this framework.
     - `FingerPrintCaptureMedium.xcframework` (Optional) : If developer required this feature they can use this framework.
     - `VoiceCaptureMedium.xcframework` (Optional) : If developer required this feature they can use this framework.

+- [Download IDentityLivenessSDK2.0](https://drive.google.com/file/d/1X9ahwKrRLGYrgvkPGnjh_XBSSDJbAGik/view?usp=sharing) : Drag & drop following files in your project
+    - `IDentityLivenessSDK.xcframework`
+    - `SelfieCaptureLiveness.xcframework`
+    - `IDentityLivenessModels.xcframework` (Optional) : If developer wanto to use SDK without models they can skip this framework.

 Once added respective `.xcframeworks` in your project, make sure to make it all as a `Embed & Sign` in **YourTarget -> General -> Frameworks, Libraries & and Embeded Content**.